Prescribing Policy

 • We are a dispensing practice and unless you live within 1 mile of a chemist (as the crow flies) you will be able to obtain your medicines from the surgery.

-• Please allow at least 5 working days (excluding weekends, bank holidays and half day closing) for your request to be dispensed.
+• Please allow at least 7 working days (excluding weekends, bank holidays and half day closing) for your request to be dispensed.
 We will send a text message to let you know that your medication is ready to collect.
 It would help us if you could collect your medications after 10am.
-Please note: At busy periods this may have to be extended to 7 working days.

 • During very busy times of the year such as over the Christmas/New Year period, Easter and Bank holiday weekends or when there may be stock availability issues, please allow even longer.